Tridet/Projet_GAN_MSO_2019/README.md

 # Generative Adversarial Text to Image Synthesis

-This project is based on Reed Scott's article [Generative Adversarial Text-to-Image Synthesis](https://arxiv.org/abs/1605.05396) and builds on its implementation by[Alaa El-Nouby](https://github.com/aelnouby/Text-to-Image-Synthesis).
+This project is based on Reed Scott's article [Generative Adversarial Text-to-Image Synthesis](https://arxiv.org/abs/1605.05396) and builds on its implementation by [Alaa El-Nouby](https://github.com/aelnouby/Text-to-Image-Synthesis).
 The originality of our work consists of two points:
 * the implementation of a test function that was not present at the base at Alaa El-Nouby;
 * the creation of embeddings based on[InferSent](https://github.com/facebookresearch/InferSent) which is a different language model from the one used by Reed Scott.